geekymoose/BadGuysCanDance/README.md

 - Unfortunately, on some computers, the sound is not in sync with the movements (NPCs should move on the beat).
 - In the game recap, Skeletor is never displayed as killed, even if was killed (this appears only in the final build, not in the Unity editor).
-- The laser cursor is not displayed in the sreenshots
+- The laser cursor is not displayed in the screenshots

 ## Screenshots